EyeDaleHim/Crow-Engine/CONTRIBUTING.md

 - The functionality is desired, which means that it solves a common use case that several users will need in their projects.
-- Make sure that the contribution does not affect performance majorly.
-You can ignore this rule if your pull request does not alter the code in any way.
-- Even if it doesn't get merged, your PR is useful for future work by another developer.
+- The change doesn't affect any other existing feature.
+Please ensure your changes do not inadvertently change other features.
-- Document every change, if your pull requests add methods that others may not understand in a way, please add a comment shortly explaining them.
+- You document every relevant change, if your pull requests add methods that others may not understand in a way, please add a comment shortly explaining them.
-- If the PR is made to resolve a change, please link the original issue.
+- If the PR is made to resolve a change or issue, please link the original issue.

 Do not hesitate to explain your reasoning for your PR in a verbose or quick way, as long as you go with readability in mind.